 Mary Lock, Member at Large

 My interest in palms started when my husband and I bought a piece of property on Maui with my brother and his wife.
 My husband and I knew very little about tropical gardening.
 I had a friend in San Diego who took me to Rancho Soledad, a nursery owned by the late Jerry Hunter and Jerry Andersen's nursery in Fallbrook, California.
 Next thing we knew we were staying at Jerry and Cindy's Leilani cottage.
 This of course led to an invite to the Lundkvist garden and buying a container of palms from Palms of Paradise, and a guy named Jeff Marcus at Floribunda Palms.
-We became members of the Hawaii Island Palm Society and the International Palm Society.
-My husband went on the first biennial to Costa Rica without me, but we have gone to the biennials together ever since.
 When I got laid off from my software job in the Silicon Valley, it was time to get a place of our own, and we chose to leave Maui and move to Hawaii.
 I had the wonderful experience of being president of HIPS from 2015-2019.
-We moved back to Maui in 2018, where I am Vice President of the board for The Merwin Conservancy, a small arts organization and steward of a 19 acre palm forest garden planted by the late poet W.S.
+We moved back to Maui in 2018, where I am on the board of The Merwin Conservancy, a small arts organization and steward of a 19 acre palm forest garden planted by the late poet W.S.
 Merwin.
 My husband and I love Hawaii island and are still keeping our land in Ninole just in case we come back.
 We spent four years starting a garden there with some of the palms that originated on Hawaii, made a trip to Maui, and returned to Hawaii.

 Karl Mendonca, Member at Large